 The 2019 SPARK!
 Leadership Summit will be held on March 5, 2019 at the Watkins Glen Harbor Hotel (16 N. Franklin Street, Watkins Glen).
 This summit offers a fresh take on leadership development to bright, dynamic professionals from all industries across New York State and beyond.
 It features a national keynote speaker, six break-out sessions, lightning sessions, and the opportunity to network with up to 100 attendees.
 A few of the seminar topics include Communication in the Workplace, Creating a Circle of Trust, and Work/Life Balance.
 The slate of programming seeks to engage, encourage, and educate rising leaders, veteran leaders, and the leader in each of us!
+Information about our 2020 conference should be published in late 2019.

 Thank you to our presenting sponsor!